 Especially if it’s as easy as setting up an automatic system to do a majority of the work for you?!
 No one likes leaving money on the table, so let’s get you on the path of retaining every dollar possible from your website visitors.

 This is an important question to ask since addressing this cart abandonment problem requires a thorough understanding of customer thinking.
 Referring to the Baymard Institute study again, it’s no big surprise that a majority (58.6%) of people that abandon items in their cart do so because they are “just browsing/not ready to buy.”

 This makes sense when you consider our price-conscious, “I-can-get-it-from-somewhere-else-for-cheaper” consumer mentality these days.
 Removing the “just browsing/not ready to buy” group, the remaining major reasons for not completing the checkout process were additional costs being too high (e.g. shipping), account creation required, a checkout process that was too long/complicated, the order total not easily calculable prior to completing the checkout process, website errors, not trusting the website with their credit card information, and delivery being too slow.

-Now that you know what abandoned cart emails are, how they work, and why you need them for your own online business, next week, we will discuss how to setup your email campaign to be as effective as possible in bringing in all that extra dough.
+Now that you know what abandoned cart emails are, how they work, and why you need them for your own online business, next learn how to set up your email marketing to be as effective as possible in bringing in all that extra dough.
 Even though it’s an automatic system that doesn’t need for you to hold its hand, you still need to learn more about customer psychology and what is effective in getting them to complete their purchases in order to use abandoned cart emails to your greatest advantage.